winksplorer/summit/doc/COMMUNICATION.md

 The backend can either:

 - Wait for a valid request from the frontend
-- Send data when it likes, bidirectional
+- Send data whenever it wants

 The frontend can either: